Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

 * WARN if a disk's remaining life falls below `--warning` (default: less than 180 days).
 * CRIT if a disk's remaining life falls below `--critical` (default: less than 30 days).
 * WARN or CRIT if a disk's temperature reaches `--warning-temperature` or `--critical-temperature`.
 Both are off by default.
+* A threshold that fires is marked on the value that crossed it (remaining life, temperature, wear, health score, usage), and the row's State column always shows the worst state of that disk.
 * UNKNOWN if the appliance lists no disks at all, which points at the query rather than at the hardware.
 * `--match` limits the check to the disks whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.